-2.1.
+1.1.
 Quantitative financial screening:

-The portfolio construction process employs quantitative optimisation methods to obtain a diversified portfolio that minimizes volatility, which is determined from the estimation of the investment universe's various risk parameters, and which also includes ESG criteria.
+The portfolio construction process employs quantitative optimisation methods to obtain a diversified portfolio that minimizes volatility, which is determined from the estimation of the investment universe's various risk parameters, and which also includes ESG criteria as further described in the SFDR Annex.